18F/18f.gsa.gov/_posts/2018-05-24-what-agencies-have-to-say-about-working-in-the-open.md

 partner agencies to talk about their experience."
 ---

-18F has long espoused the benefits of using open source technologies and more broadly, the value of working in the open.
+18F has long espoused the benefits of using open source technologies and, more broadly, the value of working in the open.
 Our [open source policy](https://18f.gsa.gov/open-source-policy/) that is included in all our work includes: